Two days back my wife called me when I was in office. I said, “Rekha, I am in a meeting. Can I call you back?”

 Prashant Saxena: Yes, I stay in Delhi.
 Smart girl.

-(A well-trained man knows that girls like to be called smart & beautiful)
+(A well-trained man knows that girls like to be called smart and beautiful)

 Priya Dixit: Thanks.
 I was home alone and was getting bored so thought I might as well gather the courage to buzz you.
 Hope I am not disturbing me.